PREPARATIONS: Tablets: 1, 2, 4, and 8 mg. Tablets (Extended Release): 4, 8 mg

 DRUG INTERACTIONS: Vardenafil (Levitra) or tadalafil (Cialis) and doxazosin have additive blood pressure lowering effects.
 Combining vardenafil or tadalafil (Cialis) with doxazosin may cause excessive blood pressure reduction.

-PREGNANCY: There are no adequate studies of doxazosin in pregnant women.
+PREGNANCY AND BREASTFEEDING SAFETY: There are no adequate studies of doxazosin in pregnant women.

-NURSING MOTHERS: There are no adequate studies of doxazosin in nursing mothers.
+There are no adequate studies of doxazosin in nursing mothers.

 Reference: FDA Prescribing Information